serokell/ariadne/docs/usage-tui.md

 On the `Wallet` tab you can see all your wallets with their accounts and addresses organized in a tree.
 To the right of the tree you can see details of the selected wallet, account or address.

+The tree can be navigated in several ways.
+First of all, you can select any entry by clicking it with mouse.
+You can also change the current selection with the keyboard.
+Up and Down keys will go to the previous and the next item respectively, including the `[ + Add wallet ]` button.
+Right key will go to the first child of the current item and Left key will go to the parent.
+Ctrl-Up and Ctrl-Down can be used to switch between items of the same type &mdash; e.g. go to the next or previous wallet, if a wallet is currently selected.
+Finally, `h`, `j`, `k`, `l` keys will work exactly as arrow keys (without Ctrl).

 To create a new wallet, select `[ + Add wallet ]` line in the tree, so that a special widget appears to the right.
 There you can either create a completely new wallet by specifying its name and a passphrase, or restore an existing one.
 When a new wallet is created, Ariadne will print you its